owid/etl/docs/guides/staging-servers.md

     # Updated charts process
     UpdatedChart->>ChartRevision: Updates added as revisions
-    Note over UpdatedChart, ChartRevision: Warn if chart has been modified on live ChartRevision->>PublishedChart: Approve revision (manual)
+    Note over UpdatedChart, ChartRevision: Warn if chart has been modified in prod ChartRevision->>PublishedChart: Approve revision (manual)

     # Updated charts with revisions, useful for population updates
     UpdatedChart->>PublishedChart: Updates with approved revision on staging are applied directly (with --approve-revisions flag)
-    Note over UpdatedChart, PublishedChart: Submit revision if chart has been modified on live
+    Note over UpdatedChart, PublishedChart: Submit revision if chart has been modified in prod
 ```

 !!! info "Run `etl chart-sync --help` for more details"